Proper proximality in non-positive curvature

-More generally, we establish the following theorem, for which we recall that the \emph{weak center} of a group $H$ is defined as the subgroup of $H$ made of all elements that centralize a finite-index subgroup of $H$.
+More generally, we establish the following theorem, for which we recall that the \emph{FC-center} of a group $H$ is defined as the subgroup of $H$ made of all elements that centralize a finite-index subgroup of $H$.

 \begin{theointro} Let $g,n\in\mathbb{N}$, let $\Sigma$ be a connected oriented surface of genus $g$ with $n$ points removed.
 Then every subgroup of $\Mod(\Sigma)$ which acts nonelementarily (i.e.\ with two independent loxodromic isometries) on the curve graph $\calc(\Sigma)$ is properly proximal.